klaro-org/klaro-js/README.md

 npm run-script make-dev #will run a development server npm run-script make #will build the production version
 ```

+If you have an environment where `make` is available, you can also run

+    make build

+## Maintainers

+To publish a new version of Klaro to NPM, simply run

+    make publish

+To generate a new tagged release, simply run

+    make release version=x.x.x

+where `x.x.x` is the version that you want to publish.

 ## Contributing

 Want to contribute?
 We'd love that!